LabPy/lantz/docs/guides/ui-two-drivers.rst

     freq1 = main.findChild((QtGui.QWidget, ), 'fungen1__frequency')
     freq2 = main.findChild((QtGui.QWidget, ), 'fungen2__frequency')

-    with LantzSignalGeneratorTCP('localhost', 5678) as inst1, \
+    with LantzSignalGenerator('TCPIP::localhost::5678::SOCKET') as inst1, \
-         LantzSignalGeneratorTCP('localhost', 5679) as inst2:
+         LantzSignalGenerator('TCPIP::localhost::5678::SOCKET') as inst2:

         # We connect each widget to each feature
         # The syntax arguments are widget, target (driver), Feat name